NicolasImagawa/e-commerce-sales-pipeline/README.md

 ```
 https://localhost:8081
 ```
-Now, create a `.env` on the project's root to access Mercado Livre's API with the following parameters:
+Now, create a `.env` file on the project's root to access Mercado Livre's API and get its access token with the following parameters:
 - `SELLER_ID` = Obtained on your
 - `CLIENT_ID` = Access [https://developers.mercadolivre.com.br/devcenter]
 - `CLIENT_SECRET` = Click on the chosen mercadolivre devcenter application, then the value will be found under "Chave Secreta" on the Portuguese UI;